drNoob13/batteryimprove/README.md

 * min-performance \<- 19/100 is equivalent to set minimum CPU freq @ 800MHz  (intel i7-8750H)
 * Turbo Boost \<- enable

 With these setting, the maximum CPU temperature is 40C (light load + no TurboBoost) on battery and 75-80C (high load + TurboBoost) with AC plugged in.
+Refer to [this post](https://www.reddit.com/r/linux/comments/9nv46i/underclocking_highend_mobile_cpus_for_cooler/) for the relation between frequency and temperature.

 To automate the process, I use TLP.
 You can find my TLP config [here](https://github.com/drNoob13/batteryimprove/blob/master/tlp)

+*Please read thru the config before applying.
+Also, I encourage you to peruse the tlp document [here](https://linrunner.de/en/tlp/docs/tlp-configuration.html)*

 ### Disable unnecessary processes